GENERAL TERMS AND CONDITIONS: Data to Value B.V.

 - Data to Value is entitled to adjust all prices for its products or services, shown in its shop, on its website or otherwise, at any time.

-- The price is calculated according to the usual hourly rates of Data to Value, which can be found at https://datatovalue.nl/ratecard, valid for the period in which Data to Value carries out the work, unless a different hourly rate has been agreed.
+- The price of our Support Contracts and Growth Partnerships can be found at https://datatovalue.nl/pricing, valid for the period in which Data to Value carries out the work, unless a different price has been agreed upon.

 - If the parties have agreed on a total price for a service provided by Data to Value, this is always a target price, unless the parties have explicitly agreed upon in writing on a fixed price, which cannot be deviated from.